 The Gobi Desert

-The Gobi Desert covers about one-third of the surface of Mongolia and was on the way to the Silk Road.
+The Gobi Desert covers about one-third of Mongolia's surface and was a crucial part of the Silk Road.